YlanGarnier/Epitech-Jam-february-2022/README.md

 # Epitech-Jam-february-2022
+ This is the game that we did for the Epitech Jam of february 2022

-Little game on the theme of success
+ The goal was to make a video game on the theme of "success"